SZA Treats Fans To Throwback Photos Of Herself In Bandeau Top & Miniskirt With Slit

 In the next slide, SZA was photographed more close up.
 She flashed a huge smile directly at the camera and covered a part of her face with the glass in her hand.
 She held her drink close to the camera lens and was captured in a happy moment.

-“I miss Miami and Ion even like Miami f*ck wrong w me bruh,” she captioned her upload.
+“I miss Miami and Ion even like Miami f*ck wrong w me bruh,” she captioned her post.

-SZA geotagged her upload as “SuperBowl” which implied that these photos were taken on day of the popular event.
+SZA geotagged her upload as “SuperBowl” which implied that these pics were taken on the day of the popular event.

-In the span of seven hours, her post racked up more than 552,300 likes and over 3,900 comments, proving to be a hit with her 6.6 million followers.
+In the span of seven hours, her photos racked up more than 552,300 likes and over 3,900 comments, proving to be a hit with her 6.6 million followers.

 “Please save us we’re going insane.
 Drop some music,” one user wrote.